lianhuiwang/spark-sql-yarn/README.md

-# Spark sql on yarn-cluster
+# Spark SQL Client for Yarn Cluster
+This is to submit a SQL Query to Yarn Cluster for [Spark SQL](https://spark.apache.org/sql/).